-We are now accepting applications for the Green House 2018 Cohort.
+We are now accepting applications for the Green House 2019 Cohort.
 Launched in 2016, the Green House is LifeWorks’ postgraduate psychotherapy training program.
-Participants join us here in Chicago for 12 months of tuition-free learning and real-world clinical experience centered on self-development, individual supervision, and cultural competency.
+Participants join us here in Chicago for 12 months of tuition-free learning and real-world clinical experience centered on self-development, individual supervision, and cultural competence.

 Financial compensation for client hours: “I don’t know of any other program that provides that.”

 With a plethora of training and mentoring options available to new therapists, what sets the Green House apart?
 According to participants, the difference lies in the program’s emphasis on creativity and individualized attention, as well as the fact that Green House clinicians engage in real, paid work with clients.

 “The Green House pays those of us in the program for each client we see,” said one participant, who added: